EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

 Residents trapped / rescued

-Multiple — extracted by first responders overnight
+Several — pulled from debris by first responders

 Power outages

-Widespread — Garfield County · restoration timeline TBD
+Widespread — Garfield County · restoration ongoing

 Water service disruption